squeevee/flarum-ext-squeevents/readme.md

 Squeevents allows you to write functions in your forum's Custom Header that get called during component events.
 These can be used to modify both the DOM and component object properties.

-## Usage
+## Basic usage

 When installed and enabled, the Squeevents API is loaded automatically on every Forum page.
-Create a `<script>` element in your Custom Header and simply call one of the methods below to register a function to the desired event.
+Create a `<script>` element in your Custom Header and simply call one of the following methods to register a function to the desired event.

-    squeevents.extend(module, method, callback) ...
+    squeevents.extend(moduleName, method, callback) ...
-    squeevents.override(module, method, callback) ...
+    squeevents.override(moduleName, method, callback) ...

- + `module` is a string containing the path to the desired component class, as it would appear in an `import` statement.
+ + `moduleName` is a string containing the path to the desired component class, as it would appear in an `import` statement.
  + `method` is a string containing the name of the method on the component class that our callback will extend or override.
  + `callback` is a function that will be called at the component event.